eileenrmartin/eileenrmartin.github.io/index.md

 ## Bio

 <img src="https://eileenrmartin.github.io/img/eileen.jpg" alt="photo of Eileen" align="right" style="width: 250px;"/>
+I am an assistant professor at Virginia Tech in the [math department](https://www.math.vt.edu) and program in computational modeling and data analytics ([CMDA](https://www.ais.science.vt.edu/programs/cmda.html)).
 I recently earned my PhD from the Institute for Computational and Mathematical Engineering ([ICME](https://icme.stanford.edu)) at Stanford, where I was a member of the Stanford Exploration Project ([SEP](http://sepwww.stanford.edu)) seismic imaging group.
 I am an affiliate in the geophysics department at Lawrence Berkeley National Lab.
 I hold an MS in geophysics from Stanford, and a BS with a double-major in math and computational physics from UT-Austin.
-This fall, I'll move to Virginia Tech to work as an assistant professor in the [math department](https://www.math.vt.edu) and program in computational modeling and data analytics ([CMDA](https://www.ais.science.vt.edu/programs/cmda.html)).

 ## Contact

 eileenrmartin AT vt DOT edu

-Note: I may be slow to reply until early August.

 ## Announcements, upcoming talks and papers

-* I will speak at the SIAM Annual Meeting in the [Imaging Session](http://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=65245) on July 9 about "Green's function estimation and correction from strain rate measurements of random seismic noise."

 * I was awarded the 2018 Gene Golub Dissertation Award by Stanford's Institute for Computational and Mathematical Engineering.
 A copy of my dissertation can be found [here](http://sepwww.stanford.edu/data/media/public/docs/sep173/dissertation.pdf).